MUTUAL LIFE ASSSURANCE COMPANY RETREAT

 - To love and cherish those who love us: Still.

-- To seek the good even of those who seek to harm us: Still.
+- To seek the good even who seek to harm us: Still.

 - To take all that life will throw at us and remain on our feet: Still.